Table of Contents

 Section 1: ADVISORY COUNCIL.

-Standing committees, ad hoc committees, task forces, or work groups will not have voting privileges, nor obligations for attendance at regular meetings of the Board of Directors.
+Standing committees, ad hoc committees, task forces, or work groups will not have voting privileges, nor obligations for attendance at regular meetings of the Board.
 Committee members may attend said meetings at the invitation of a Board member.
 Members of committees shall comply with the confidentiality policy set forth in the Policies and Procedures Manual.
-The Vice President shall appoint any standing committee chairpersons with the approval of the majority of the Board members.
-The Vice President shall serve as Board liaison to all standing committees unless another board member is designated.
+The Board shall appoint any standing committee chairperson with a majority approval.
+The President shall serve ex-officio as a member to all standing committees unless another board member is designated.

 Section 2: ORGANIZATIONAL RECORDS.

-C. Within 60 days following the end of the fiscal year, the Treasurer shall submit to the Board a complete financial report of actual receipts and expenditures for the previous 12 months using general nonprofit accounting standards.
+- Within 60 days following the end of the fiscal year, the Secretary/Treasurer shall submit to the Board a complete financial report of actual receipts and expenditures for the previous fiscal year using general nonprofit accounting standards.
 NAIE shall maintain its records in written form or in another form capable of conversion into written form within a reasonable time.

-Section 3: INDEMNIFICATION.
-NAIE shall indemnify a board member, or former board member, against all expenses and liabilities, including counsel fees in connection with any threatened, pending, or completed action, suit, or proceeding to which he/she was a party because he/she is or was a board member of NAIE.
-This agreement stands unless a board member were found to be liable for negligence or misconduct in the performance of their board duties.
+NAIE shall indemnify a Board member, or former Board member, against all expenses and liabilities, including counsel fees in connection with any threatened, pending, or completed action, suit, or proceeding while in service of the Board.
+This agreement stands unless a Board member was found to be liable for negligence or misconduct in the performance of their Board duties.

-These bylaws were approved at the meeting of the NAIE Board of the Directors by a two-thirds (⅔) majority vote on: November 14, 2017.
+These bylaws were approved at a meeting of the NAIE Board of Directors by a two-thirds (⅔) majority vote on: April 24, 2022.